Social Media is getting bigger and bigger by the day and if you are not using it to market your business and brand, then you are really missing a lot.

 Make a comprehensive list of the tools you would need such as monitoring tools, listening tools, email marketing etc. After that, include your annual projected cost so you know what you are investing in and how it affects your budget.

 You can also establish your budget before selecting which tactics fit your budget.
 It works either ways

 Your social media marketing strategy isn’t written in concrete hence you are free to make changes when you realize some tactics are not working well.
 Quickly adapt and introduce changes to your strategy as and when the need arises.

 What do you think?
 Do you have a clear social media strategy?
 What tools do you use to keep your team moving ahead?
-I would love to hear your thoughts, questions or comments on this process.
+I would love to hear your thoughts, questions or comments about this process.
 Please leave them in the comment section below!